 About the Archive

-The University of Northampton Archive was officially opened in September 2010 and houses the historical records of the institution.
-These date back to 11 March, 1867 when a free public lecture on science and art was held in Northampton Town Hall.
-As a result of its popularity, evening classes in electricity and magnetism were started in October of the same year and the journey to today’s University of Northampton began.
+The University of Northampton Archive was officially opened in September 2010 and houses the historical records of the university.
+The earliest records date back to 11 March, 1867 when a free public lecture on science and art was held in Northampton Town Hall.
+As a result of its popularity, evening classes in electricity and magnetism were started in October of the same year and the journey to the University of Northampton, as we know it today, began.

 The Duke and Duchess of York (the future King George VI and Queen Elizabeth the Queen Mother) at the opening of what is now The University of Northampton, Avenue Campus.

-As well as the collections that relate to the University and its predecessors the archive contains several smaller collections that have relevance to the learning, teaching and research activities of our staff and students.
+As well as the collections that relate to the University and our predecessors, the archive contains several smaller collections that have relevance to the learning, teaching and research activities of our staff and students.

 Of particular prominence are:

 - the archive of design ephemera collected by Angela Reeves